DuckDuckPig/AR-flares/README.md

 ![SVM classifier flowchart](/images/SVM_classifier_flowchart.png?raw=true "SVM Classifier Flowchart")

-Requirements: `<put .yml file here>`  Note--this environment file specifies all packages necessary for implementation of the SVM classification code only.

  - `Buid_Featureset.py`: Main code to extract 29 magnetic complexity features from HMI magnetograms.
 This code is implemented using the python multiprocessing package, but can be modified for serial implementation.
    - Edit the lines under `## User Definitions` to specify paths and other parameters.
    - Outputs a "FeatureFile" in `csv` format with the complexity features, labels (regression and classification), and filename.
 The "FeatureFile" for the preconfigured reduced resolution dataset `Lat60_Lon60_Nans0_C1.0_24hr_png_224_features.csv` is available on Dryad at `<insert link here>` and for the full resolution dataset `Lat60_Lon60_Nans0_C1.0_24hr_features.csv` is available on Dryad at `<insert link here>`.